glouppe/info8006-introduction-to-ai/lecture6.md

 - For these reasons, the algorithms we will discuss will be tractable only for finite random variables or Normal random variables.

+???

+Be more precise and cite Bishop pg 93?

 ---

 # Hybrid Bayesian networks